unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/ServerHosting.md

     **New Unturned server hosting rules are in effect**

     Read [the Server Monetization Policy page](/docs/Server-Hosting/Monetization.md) for more info.

+ !!!
+Warning
+     ***All* servers must use a valid Game Server Login Token in order to appear on the server list.**

+    Read the [GSLT page](/docs/Server-Hosting/GameServerLoginTokens.md) for more information
+   Read the [GSLT page](/docs/Server-Hosting/GameServerLoginTokens.md) for more information

 All multiplayer servers are hosted using the Unturned Dedicated Server tool, which is installed and updated through Valve's [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) tool.